madesina2025/triplens-countries-explorer/README.md

 ## Project Overview

-Travellers and travel platforms often rely on fragmented data sources when researching new destinations.
-TripLens consolidates multiple public data sources into a **single, trusted analytics layer**, enabling:
+TripLens consolidates multiple public API data sources into a single, trusted analytics layer, enabling:

-- Faster decision-making for travellers
+- Faster decision making for travellers to understand essential informations about the new destinations
 - Reusable datasets for travel and tourism platforms
-- BI-ready models for dashboards and reporting
+- Business Intelligence ready models for dashboards and reporting
+- Provides helpful background details that can influence planning and decision making for tourists and travelers

-The pipeline focuses on essential country attributes such as **region, language, currency, time zones, neighbouring countries**, and other contextual data that influence travel planning and relocation decisions.
+The pipeline focuses on essential country attributes such as region, language, currency, time zones, neighbouring countries, and other contextual data that influence travel planning and relocation decisions.

 ---